 Predicting the Best Retail Location

-This may seem like a kind of futuristic feature from a Hollywood film where a character comes into a room, and his whole personality is being judged to give him the most relevant and quick service.
-Imagine if you had a tool that could predict a customer’s cravings in the blink of an eye, but you would definitely need his history though.
-This is not only a feature for online retail recommendation engines, but it may also become possible in real stores with Computer Vision onboard scanning and analyzing customers.
+This may seem like the futuristic feature in Hollywood films, where a character comes into a room and his whole personality is being estimated in order to give him the fastest and most relevant service.
+Imagine if algorithms could predict a customer’s needs and preferences, based on the history of his previous in-store behavior.
+And this is not only applicable in online retail recommendation engines, but also it may become possible in brick-and-mortar stores that use Computer Vision to scan and analyze customers.

-It’s very important to maximize your company’s existing value as well as future revenue, and predictive analytics can help here with suggestions on which goods may be combined and relate to which market segment.
+It’s very important to maximize your company’s existing value as well as future revenue.
+Predictive Analytics can help here by suggesting which goods relate to which market segment.

-The way you market, price and sell your products can be changed significantly with demand forecasting.
-For example, AI experts use mathematically grounded tools to predict the expected sales of an item, e.g. shoe type for a certain time period.
-Accurate pricing decisions are achieved by analyzing the consumer, cost and competition.
-With logistical and storage data, it is possible to estimate future capacity requirements, maintain availability and make accurate decisions on pricing.
+The way you market, price, and sell your products can be changed significantly with demand forecasting.
+For example, Machine Learning Engineers can use regression and historical methods such as time series to predict the expected sales amounts for an item, e.g., a type of shoes in a certain time period.
+Accurate pricing decisions are achieved by analyzing consumers, costs, and the competition.
+With logistical and storage data, it is possible to estimate future inventory requirements, maintain the availability of in-demand items, and make accurate decisions on pricing.

-Sometimes retailers face challenges when it comes to making a decision on price changes.
-For most of them, seasonal trends and tendencies are given priority in making those decisions.
-Anyhow, other factors that influence price have appeared in e-commerce thus far.
-Using predictive analytics here can help to identify the best time to start decreasing or pushing prices in the other direction.
-AI can monitor features such as a pricing map of the market and compare demands to find out what the prices should be like.
+Sometimes, retailers face challenges when it comes to making a decision on price changes.
+For most of them, seasonal trends and tendencies are given priority in making those decisions; however, many other factors that influence price have appeared in E-commerce.
+Using Predictive Analytics here can help identify the best time to start decreasing or pushing prices in the other direction.
+AI can monitor features such as competitor prices and inventory levels, and then compare demands to calculate prices.

-There are some tasks performed with Predictive Analytics that can be specified as AI in Marketing used to improve business strategy.
+There are some tasks performed with Predictive Analytics that can be classified as related to AI in Marketing and thus improving an enterprise’s marketing strategy.

 Customer Lifetime Value